lacchain/node-health-check/README.md

 ```

 ### Looking for logs ###
-If you have installed this software by using the  ansible for [lacchain network](https://github.com/lacchain/besu-network) then you can check the logs by using:
+If you have installed this software by using the ansible from the [besu-network](https://github.com/lacchain/besu-network), you can check the logs by using:
 ```shell
 $ journalctl -fu health-check.service
 ```